intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

     However, then the compiler needs to figure out whether %1 - %0 is constant or not in order to determine whether the mode size is known at compile-time or not.
     Therefore, we prefer the offset plus size notation.

-A dynamic size ("?") means that the size is the mode size inferred from the memref type minus the offset.
-A plain colon is syntactic sugar for "0:?".

 Zero sizes are used to encode that a rank-reduction is required, that is, the rank of size 0 is removed from the output memref type.